courtandrey/SUDRFScraper/README.md

 IMPORTANT THINGS TO KNOW BEFORE USING:

-Scraper has been tested only in IntelliJ Idea IDE both on Windows and Linux OS.
+Scraper has been tested only on Windows and Linux OS.

 Scraper uses FireFox WebDriver, so you should have firefox browser.
 If you see errors about WebDriver in log file, follow the instruction that may help: